nikogura/nikogura.com/ManagedSecrets.md

 Everybody needs secrets.
 What's so hard about them?

-First off, anyone who's actually run/managed a secrets system of any size knows that making sure your app has the secrets it needs is just the tip of the iceberg.

-Secret storage and how you access them is all the developers care about.
+How you store secrets and how you access them is all the developers care about.
 It's all most people think of.
 Just about any solution can provide for that use case.

-For the unsung heroes who maintain the system however, there's more.
+Anyone who's actually run/managed a secrets system of any size knows that storage and access, while critical, are just the tip of the iceberg.

+There's more.
 Quite a lot more.
 Ask any security pro or *gasp*, an auditor.

-## Nonfunctional Requirements
+## Secret System Nonfunctional Requirements

 Here's a short list of the 'other' concerns behind a secrets system: